Peter Hyams: Jean-Claude Van Damme

 Hyams had a big hit with the Jean-Claude Van Damme film Timecop (1994).
 The director and actor subsequently reteamed on Sudden Death (1995) which did less well.

 Hyams did a horror monster movie called The Relic (1997) which received mixed reviews and grossed $48 million at the box office.

 The blockbuster End of Days (1999) starring Arnold Schwarzenegger is the highest-grossing film in Hyams' career, grossing over $200 million at the worldwide box-office but was met with negative critical reception.

 Hyams followed with The Musketeer (2001), a new version of the novel by Alexandre Dumas, which was a minor box office success.

 However, his next film, A Sound of Thunder (2005), a science-fiction movie, had serious difficulties during its production (including the bankruptcy of the original production company during post-production), performed particularly badly at the box office worldwide and was poorly received by critics.

 He directed an episode of the series Threshold (2005).

-In 2007, it was reported that he would direct the remake of his own Capricorn One; instead he directed the remake of the 1956 film noir Beyond a Reasonable Doubt starring Michael Douglas, which was released in 2009, was a box office flop, and panned by critics.
+In 2007, it was reported that he would direct the remake of his own Capricorn One; instead, he directed the remake of the 1956 film noir Beyond a Reasonable Doubt starring Michael Douglas, which was released in 2009.
+It was a box office flop, and panned by critics.